sanderhahn/go-bf/readme.md

 ## Genetic Programming

-This extra tool for generating programs was inspired by the research paper [AI Programmer: Autonomously CreatingSoftware Programs Using Genetic Algorithms](https://arxiv.org/pdf/1709.05703.pdf).
+Th `bfgen` tool for generating programs was inspired by the research paper [AI Programmer: Autonomously CreatingSoftware Programs Using Genetic Algorithms](https://arxiv.org/pdf/1709.05703.pdf).
 More information is available at [Using Artificial Intelligence to Write Self-Modifying/Improving Programs](http://www.primaryobjects.com/2013/01/27/using-artificial-intelligence-to-write-self-modifying-improving-programs/).